 In this tutorial, I will show several ways of using the Excel formula to add percentage markup to the cost price of a product.
-Adding markup % to the cost price will give you the selling price of the product.
+Adding a Markup % to the cost price will give you the selling price of the product.

-- Excel Formula to Add Percentage Markup to a List of Products
+Basic Formula to Add Percentage Markup in Excel

-Markup is actually the difference between the Selling Price and Wholesale or Making Cost of a product.
+Markup is the difference between the Selling Price and the Wholesale or Making Cost of a product.

 Your Selling Price will be:

 = Wholesale Price x (1+Markup %)

 = $25 x (1 + 40%)

 Excel Formula to Add Percentage Markup: 3 Examples